The Ergohacks Verdict

 - The entire menu system is controlled with a single button that can be moved in four directions and is also clickable.
 This button is right in the centre of the base of the screen and once I’d adjusted to it was easy to use.

 - The menu system on the screen is divided into four parts – Luminance, Colour setup, OSD Setup and Extras.

 - The screen is easy to assemble.
 The stand splits into the tripod base and the column and clips together before being screwed into place.
 I was able to do it myself without needing a second person to hold the screen.

 - G-Sync is NVIDIA’s technology that lets the monitor and graphics card synchronise.
 That gets rid of screen tearing and makes everything look smoother.
 If you’re a gamer this is an essential spec.

 - Blue light mode.
 Playing and working later into the night disturbs all of our sleep.
-Filtering specific colors can help and the AG352 has this built in.
+Filtering specific colours can help and the AG352 has this built in.
 It’s adjustable and works well but isn’t automatic and I often forgot to switch it on.

 - The top of the stand has a handle built into it that lets you lift and carry the whole screen.
 It’s a little thing but was so useful I couldn’t figure out why every screen doesn’t have one.

-- Built in 2 watt speakers that while not that loud are decent quality.
+- Built-in 2 watt speakers that while not that loud are decent quality.
 I found them perfect for a bit of background music while working.